Rules and Restrictions

 When you cross the highway from the 50 Acres Campground to the raceway, your tickets will be checked at Gate 3.
 Gate 3 closes each day one hour after the conclusion of racing.
 Once Gate 3 closes, you will not be able to walk back to your campsite in 50 Acres.

-Driving under the influence of alcohol or drugs, speeding and/or driving in restricted areas, including the racetrack or pit areas, will result in arrest, fines, and forfeiture of ticket renewal privileges.
+Violation of these policies will result in arrest, fines, and forfeiture of ticket renewal privileges.